xrdocs/virtual-routing/_tutorials/xrv-9000-ucs-m7-appliance-software-upgrade.md

 ![xrv9k-cimc-new-version-2.png]({{site.baseurl}}/images/xrv9k-cimc-new-version-2.png)

-For BIOS upgrade, same process is used: the BIOS file must be uploaded, and activated.
+For BIOS upgrade, same process is used: the BIOS file must be first uploaded, and then activated.
 ![bios-upload.png]({{site.baseurl}}/images/bios-upload.png)

 Unlike CIMC, BIOS activation requires host reboot to be effective, meaning impact on underlying IOS XRv 9000 software running on the appliance: